rabadzhiyski/business_improvement/content/blog/customer-churn-spark.md

 that those features are good for prediction.
 I found some patterns, especially for churned users.

-Then, I transformed the whole data set to be readable by Spark\'s machine learning libraries.I used Logistic Regression and Random Forests to design a machine learning algorithm.
+Then, I transformed the whole data set to be readable by Spark's machine learning libraries.I used Logistic Regression and Random Forests to design a machine learning algorithm.

 In the end, I found that Accuracy is a misleading metric for my project, so I counted on the area under ROC output to measure performance.